ZolanaPrime/stellaris-small-tweaks/README.md

 **NB - Only available on Windows!**

 **Not compatible with Achievements, or other mods that edit the relevant sections of the vanilla files (full list below)!**

+# v1.5.x New Features:

+  - Updated for compatibility with Stellaris v3.11.x (Eridanus)

 # v1.4.x New Features: